compspec/compspec/README.md

 ## TODO

+- better structure tests/ example ABI cases
+- create compspec.yaml where we can explicitly define kinds of ABI breaks?
 - look into Go library?
 - we need to be able to print out the result (based on graph relationships)
-- create compspec.yaml where we can explicitly define kinds of ABI breaks